flipwise/unibody-kickoff/README.md

 1) KDE Store

-- The KDE Store package can be installed by
+- The KDE Store package can be found here: https://www.opendesktop.org/p/1274927/

 2) Direct copy

 You can also just download the ZIP of this repo.
 The next step would be to unpack the ZIP.
 Then create a folder called org.kde.plasma.unibodykickoff.
 Now put the contents of the ZIP's package folder inside it - this means that your new folder consists of a contents folder and a metadata.desktop file.
 You then have to copy the newly created org.kde.plasma.unibodykickoff folder to:

 a) if you want per-user availability: /home/.local/share/plasma/plasmoids

 b) if you want it to be available for all users: /usr/share/plasma/plasmoids